FlamingFrenchman/Arch-Dotfiles/README.md

 # Arch-Dotfiles
 Dotfiles for my Archlinux desktop/laptop.
 Very WIP.
 May not work.
-I do not like the way it currently looks.
+I do not like the way it currently looks. (and I probably never will)

-Rough list of dependencies:
+## Dependencies (approximate)
-polybar
+1.  polybar
-powerline
-powerline-fonts
-vim
+2.  neovim (I symlinked init.vim to .vimrc)
+ - nnn.vim
+ - coc.vim
-bash
+3.  bash
-i3-gaps
+4.  i3-gaps
-ttf-hack
+5.  ttf-hack
-ttf-ionicons
+6.  ttf-ionicons
+7.  thunar
+8.  firejail
-lesspipe
+9.  lesspipe
-kitty (I'm going to change this sometime in the future; I don't like it very much) alsa (amixer) pulseaudio dmenu redshift
+10. kitty (I'm going to change this sometime in the future; I don't like it very much)

-and all of their respective dependencies
+11. alsa (amixer)
+12. pulseaudio
+13. rofi
+14. redshift
+15. nnn

+There is an mpd module that I do not currently use.